gregroth/gregroth.github.io/_projects/2_project.md

 ---
 In the cell, messenger RNAs — or mRNAs — are translated into proteins and eventually degraded, but the relationship between translation and mRNA decay remains cloudy.

-In a recent collaboration with the Chao lab at FMI, we leverage stochastic models to discriminate between different mechanisms for the coupling of translation and mRNA degradation.
+In a recent collaboration with the [Chao Lab](https://www.fmi.ch/research-groups/groupleader.html?group=132#research) at FMI, we leverage stochastic models to discriminate between different mechanisms for the coupling of translation and mRNA degradation.
 The result suggests that degradation rate of mRNA increases each time a molecules is translated into protein.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">